 How to Keep Your Cool during the Dog Days of Summer

 We’re a funny bunch on the South Coast.
 When you live in the Rainforest, summer can’t get here soon enough.
 No more complaining about endless days, weeks, months of rain.
 The temperature rises, moods are elevated, and we are all happier all round.
 Until about mid-July that is.
 People tend to forget that a couple of short months earlier, we were all begging for clear skies and heat.
 Then the complaining starts.
 It’s too hot!
 Can it rain for a few days please?
 I can’t sleep at night.
 On and on.
+Maybe if we just got the likes of one hour heating & air conditioning to install a new unit in our homes then we’d be set for comfort whatever the weather.
+Even if you already have a unit that’s no longer keeping you warm or cool then they have the services to help revitalize it.
 Here a few tips for keeping your cool during those dog days of summer.
 Oh!
 And a few for your dogs as well.

 Take cool showers in the morning and start your day with a lower body temperature.